Analysis | Why Ghosn’s Back in Jail and What It Says About Japan

 5. Why the long lock-ups?

 Suspects in Japan routinely endure lengthy pre-trial detentions and repeated grillings by prosecutors without a lawyer present.
 Periodically rearresting a suspect on suspicion of new charges allows prosecutors to keep the suspect in custody while attempting to build a case or secure a confession.
 Bail is the exception more than the rule, and judges are less likely to grant bail to those who fight the charges.
 Legal experts say this is all a strategy to secure a confession and make a trial easier.
 In Ghosn’s case, the judge at a Jan.
-8 hearing said his continued detention was due to flight risk and the risk of witness or evidence tampering.
-Ghosn holds French, Lebanese and Brazilian passports and has children living in the U.S. When he was finally freed on his third try, he had to submit to what his family’s lawyer called “very intense surveillance” and restrictions on internet usage.
+8 hearing said his detention was due to flight risk and the risk of witness or evidence tampering.
+Ghosn holds French, Lebanese and Brazilian passports and has children living in the U.S.

 6. What are his prospects?